vzverv/test_bca/readme.md

 #Test task for BCA

+#Composer

+In this project composer is used only for autoload and PHPUnit.
+The autoload could be done with spl_autoload_register() but I find it nicer to use the PSR-4 autoload.

 # index.php

 I like to keep the entry point clean, so I moved routes to a dedicated file in config